Rose Pak

 Rose Lan Pak (白蘭 (白兰, Bái Lán, Baak6 Laan4), November 25, 1947 – September 18, 2016) was a political activist in San Francisco, California, noted for her influence on city politics and power in the Chinatown community.
 Pak served as a consultant for the San Francisco Chinese Chamber of Commerce and organizer of the Chinese New Year Parade in San Francisco.

 Although Pak never held an elective political office, she was known as an outspoken, controversial but well-connected "gatekeeper" figure who supported politicians by raising funds and connecting them with the city's growing Asian American community.
 Her political ties to the Chinese government attracted scrutiny.

 Early life

-Pak was born in Henan, China, on November 27, 1947.
+Pak was born on November 27, 1947, in Henan, China, though Pak has also given her birthplace as Hengyang, Hunan, to Yun Shan Pak and Anna Wong.
 She received a Catholic education while growing up as a refugee in Portuguese Macau and British Hong Kong after her father, a businessman, had died in the Chinese Civil War.
 When she was 17, she received a scholarship to attend the San Francisco College for Women and in 1972, earned a master's degree at the Columbia School of Journalism.
 After a brief stint working at The New York Times, she returned to San Francisco in 1974 to work for the San Francisco Chronicle (as its first female Asian American journalist), a job that she left after eight years to become a full-time social activist.